New York Books: The Best Books Set in the Empire State

 The bike trip in this novel travels along the real Empire State Trail, which crosses New York from NYC to Niagara Falls, giving a glimpse of the state’s wide variety of landscapes.

-NOTE: Readers who don’t enjoy this book dislike the storylines of abortion, cheating, and/or the main character being unlikeable and self-absorbed.
+NOTE: Readers who don’t enjoy this book dislike the storylines of abortion, cheating, and/or the main character being unlikable and self-absorbed.
 If any of those are dealbreakers for you, we’d recommend skipping this one.

 Lillian Boxfish Takes a Walk